[Guide] How to wash your BJJ Gi

 How to remove odour from BJJ training gear

-But I was getting desperate.
-Years of sweat and odour combined with hard water buildup and embedded in my gi and rashguard.
-My sports bra smelled rotten.
-So I gave in and bought a pack.
+The first two options work OK.
+But after years of build-up, my gear smelled sour.
+So I gave in and bought a pack of Nature Clean Stink Bombs.
 At $6.99 for 10 pods, it wasn't a huge investment.

-After years of having to wash my gis one at a time and a specially dedicated load for rashguards only, I tested this product by using a single pod along with my regular detergent to wash a full gi, 3 rashguards, and the repugnant training bra.
+After years of having to wash my gis one at a time and a specially dedicated load for rashguards only, I tested this product by using a single pod along with my regular detergent to wash a full gi, 3 rashguards, and a sports bra.

-It worked!
-My training laundry came out clean, soft and free of the sour smell and the layers of product residue from my training partners.
-I now order Stink Bombs by the bucket for jus $.34 per pod on well.ca!
+My training laundry came out clean, soft, and free of the sour smell and the layers of product residue from my training partners.
+I want that for you, too!

 Now go tap people out and smell good while doing it!